Graduate House, Melbourne

 Graduate House is a residential college and an academic and professional development meeting and gathering place in Melbourne, Victoria, Australia.

-Location

-Graduate House is on Leicester Street, Carlton, just north of Melbourne’s CBD and in the heart of the education precinct between two major Melbourne-based universities – The University of Melbourne (Australia’s top ranking university) and RMIT University (Australia’s most international university).
+Graduate House is on Leicester Street, Carlton, just north of Melbourne’s CBD and in the heart of the education precinct between two major Melbourne-based universities – University of Melbourne and RMIT University.

 It overlooks University Square and neighbours Melbourne Business School, the Grattan Institute and Melbourne School of Engineering.
-It is across the park from Melbourne Law School, the Faculty of Business and Economics and the Melbourne Careers Centre in the Alan Gilbert Building; and down the road from Melbourne Graduate School of Education.
+It is across the park from Melbourne Law School, the Faculty of Business and Economics.

-Graduate House is within walking distance of four major hospitals (The Royal Melbourne Hospital, The Royal Women’s Hospital, The Royal Children’s Hospital, and St Vincent’s Hospital), the Victorian Comprehensive Cancer Centre and major research institutes (e.g., The Peter Doherty Institute for Infection and Immunity, Walter and Eliza Hall Institute of Medical Research [WEHI], Florey Institute of Neuroscience and Mental Health, Murdoch Children's Research Institute, Bio21 Molecular Science and Biotechnology Institute and the National Ageing Research Institute).

 Live at Graduate House

 Graduate House is the only dedicated graduate residential college in Victoria, Australia.
 The people who live at Graduate House are graduates – some are enrolled at a university in Melbourne at the postgraduate level (e.g., Masters by coursework, Research Masters or doctorate, professional doctorate, postgraduate diploma).
 Others are visiting academics who are undertaking sessional teaching and tutoring, researchers working in research institutes and universities, clinicians and consultants working in hospitals and other medical and public health facilities and those on sabbatical needing to focus for a few months on their specialist field.